TokenPose: Learning Keypoint Tokens for Human Pose Estimation: Related Work

-Recent convolutional neural networks for keypoint heatmap estimation tend to improve performance by stacking deeper network architecture.
-Hourglass~\cite{20201207-HumanPose-hourglass} stacks blocks to enhance the heatmap estimation quality and adopts intermediate supervision to help deep network training.
-The cascaded pyramid network~\cite{cvpr18-cascaded} employs a global net to roughly localize keypoints firstly, and then a refinement is adopted to enhance the final prediction by integrating all levels of feature representations.
+Recent heatmap-based methods tend to improve performance by stacking deeper network architecture.
+Hourglass~\cite{20201207-HumanPose-hourglass} stacks blocks to enhance the heatmap estimation quality.
 SimpleBaseline~\cite{ECCV18-xiao-simple} designs a simple architecture by stacking transposed convolution layers and achieves impressive performances.
 HRNet~\cite{20201207-human_pose-hrnet} proposes to maintain high-resolution representation through the whole process in order to provide spatially precise heatmap estimation.
-There are many other successful architecture designs for extracting discriminative features for keypoint localization.
-However, it is still hard for convolutional neural networks to capture and model long-range constraint relationships between keypoints, which are of significant importance for human pose estimation.
+However, it is still hard for convolutional neural networks to capture and model constraint relationships between keypoints, which are important for human pose estimation.